BenHinnant/cse15l-lab-reports/lab-report-3-week-5.md

 ![image](https://user-images.githubusercontent.com/55713184/198907201-dd68c42c-18bd-4d91-98ec-dad6dfe1cdb7.png)

 * This command displays a count of the lines that don't contain the String "meth" for all .txt files in the Env_Prot_Agen directory.
-This is a rough approximation of the number of times the string "meth" was mentioned.
+This is a rough approximation of the number of times the string "meth" was mentioned for each file.